-The revenue due for collection via Non-Transmission Services Entry and Exit Charges will be recovered through a flow based charge as a flat unit price for all Entry Points and Exit Points.
+Target Non-Transmission Services Revenue The revenue due for collection via Non-Transmission Services Entry and Exit Charges is towill be recovered through a flow based charge as a flat unit price for all relevant or qualifying-Entry Points and Exit Points.

-It is proposed that this is applied to all flows excluding Storage flows unless it is flowed as "own use" gas at the Storage point.
+We It is proposed that this to be is applied to all flows excluding Storage flows unless it is flowed as "own use" gas at the Storage point.